chagdj/chagdj/README.md

 I combine people insight with data-driven thinking, turning complex information into actionable decisions.

-📍 Based in Berlin, Germany — open to remote opportunities or relocation.
+📍 Based in Berlin, Germany, open to remote opportunities or relocation.

 ## About Me